happydasch/nspanel_haui/docs/Install.md

 - Prepare Panel

-  It is neccessary to flash the panel with ESPHome.
+  It is neccessary to flash the panel once with ESPHome.
   To be able to flash the panel the first time the device needs to be opened and connected via a USB-UART-Adapter.

   Unscrew the backside of the panel
   ![Unscrew Panel](assets/serial_conn_unscrew.jpg)